leaffood/test/README.md

 Connect a LP-Research IMU via USB or Bluetooth and open the Unity project.
-Once you loaded the project, click on Assets -> Scenes in the Project explorer and double-click the SampleScene item.
+Once you loaded the project, click on Assets -> Scenes in the Project explorer and double-click the DiscoverSensorsScene item.
 You can start the project, this may take a couple of seconds because OpenZen searches for all connected sensors.
-After this, you should see the virtual sensor rotate, if you rotate the real-world sensor.
+After this, you can select one sensor and should see the virtual sensor rotate, if you rotate the real-world sensor.
 You may need to move the Unity camera to align the rotation directions between the virtual and real-world sensor.

+The scene ConnectByNameScene demonstrates how you can connect to a sensor directly without running the sensor discovery first.

 ## OpenZen Library